jon-atto-bennett/social-soccer-league/README.md

-# A starter React project that includes a web API
+# A starter React project

-This is a starter project that uses webpack to transpile and bundle ES6 React code.
-This project also includes a web API exposed through Express.js.
+This project creates a social soccer league site using React to manage the views and state

 ## Steps